 is Managing Director of Restlos-Glücklich, a non-profit association that addresses the issue of food waste through climate-friendly nutrition and sustainable consumption.
 In this interview you can understand the importance of projects like Restlos Glücklich, and what are they doing to make society (starting from toddlers!) more conscious about the impact of our food choices on the environmental problem.

 You have just met three womxn that are having an impact on environmental and equality issues by challenging stereotypes and taking on roles with a big responsibility.
-We need more womxn in managing positions, in the entrepreneurial world and in political decision-making seats, as research has proven that when womxn are in power, the outcome benefits more communities, locals, womxn and families in general, therefore, society is improved.
+We need more womxn in managing positions (they barely reach the 6% in Europe), in the entrepreneurial world and in political decision-making seats, as research has proven that when womxn are in power, the outcome benefits more communities, locals, womxn and families in general, therefore, society is improved.

 We hope you enjoyed meeting part of Engelnest’s community!
 If you found their stories inspiring, or our gender-pay-gap discount could benefit a womxn you know, spread the message, forward or share in your channels.

 We all have it our hands the power to support female grow, equality and empowerment just by making their achievements more visible.

 We hope you enjoy getting to know our members.
 If you would like to network, collaborate with one of them or join our community, contact us here

 (We promise not to spam you.
 Just an occasional email every 2 months.)